Samsung Electronics: Odyssey

-Samsung's Odyssey Gaming Monitors are designed for professional gamers and gaming enthusiasts.
-As of 2022, the Odyssey range consists of 4 main series, each with different resolutions, refresh rate and aspect ratio.
+Samsung's Odyssey gaming monitors are designed for professional gamers and gaming enthusiasts.
+As of 2022, the Odyssey range consists of 4 main series, each with different resolutions, refresh rates and aspect ratios.

-In 2022, Samsung launched the Odyssek Ark, the World's First 55-inch 1000R curved gaming screen.
-This monitor has 4K resolution with 165Gz refresh rate and 1ms response time.
+At the CES 2022, Samsung showed the Odyssey Neo G8, the world's first 4K monitor with a refresh rate of 240 Hz.
+It features a 32-inch mini LED 1000R curved display with 1,196 local dimming zones that supports HDR10+ with a peak brightness of up to 2,000 nits, and is G-Sync- and FreeSync-certified.
+It was released on 6 June 2022, at an MSRP of $1,500.

 Printers

 In the past, Samsung produced printers for both consumers and business use, including mono-laser printers, color laser printers, multifunction printers, and enterprise-use high-speed digital multi-function printer models.
 They exited the printer business and sold their printer division to HP in Fall 2017.
 In 2010, the company introduced the world's smallest mono-laser printer ML-1660 and color laser multifunction printer CLX-3185.

-Speakers
+Audio

 In 2017, Samsung acquired Harman International.
-Harman makes earbuds under many brand names such as AKG, AMX, Becker, Crown, Harman Kardon, Infinity, JBL, Lexicon, dbx, DigiTech, Mark Levinson, Martin, Revel, Soundcraft, Studer, Arcam, Bang & Olufsen and BSS Audio.
+Harman makes high fidelity audio products under many brand names such as AKG, AMX, Becker, Crown, Harman Kardon, Infinity, JBL, Lexicon, dbx, DigiTech, Mark Levinson, Martin, Revel, Soundcraft, Studer, Arcam, Bang & Olufsen and BSS Audio.

+In May 2025, Harman agreed to the acquirement of Bowers & Wilkins, Marantz, Denon, Polk Audio, Definitive Technology, Classé, HEOS and Boston Acoustics as Masimo sells its consumer audio business.